HenrikPilz/BMEcatConverter/README.md

 ## Introduction
-The BMEcatConverter is a tool to convert BMEcats into a special Excel-Workbook and vice versa.
+The BMEcatConverter is a tool to convert BMEcats into a special Excel-Workbook (Mappiong-Master) and vice versa.

 The first case, converting from BMEcat into Excel  covers the following aspects:
 * The first Sheet is called 'Artikel'.
 It contains the following fields: